 - a.
-Interim reports indicate if a student is having difficulties and report cards are marked to show on grade level or below grade level performance.

-- b.
-No later than midway between marking periods, an interim report shall be sent to parents of students who are experiencing difficulty including, but not limited to:

-- 1) A grade of "D" or "F",
+Interim reports indicate if a student is having difficulties and report cards are marked to show a grade level or below grade level performance. - b.
+No later than midway between marking periods, an interim report shall be sent to parents of students who are experiencing difficulty including, but not limited to: - i.
+A grade of "D" or "F",

-- 2) A drop of two or more grades,
+- ii.
+A drop of two or more grades,

-- 3) Unacceptable behavior, and
+- iii.
+Unacceptable behavior, and

-- 4) Excessive absences.
+- iv.
+Excessive absences.

-- c.
-In schools with an automated system for record keeping and grading, interims will be provided for all students.
+- In schools with an automated system for record keeping and grading, interims will be provided for all students.